IFAKA/idea-lista/README.md

 **Transform your property search with professional-grade analysis and management tools!** 🏠✨

-*The Idealista Property Manager - Your smart companion for finding the perfect home.*
+*Idea-lista - Your smart companion for finding the perfect home.*